 -Back up everything you say with evidence

--In our first assignment we had to write a critical review.
+first assignment we had to write a critical review.
 I did well in this and got a 1st, 73% as I was very analytical and clear.
 I planned all my points and paragraphs.
 A applied my A Level writing knowledge and structures in this assignment from Psychology and History, as I wrote about the provenance of the source, in particular the author.
 I also used a writing structure from Psychology called GRAVE (Generalisability, Reliabillity, Applicability, Validity, Ethics).
 I think I analysed the year in which the article was published as well as the authors background and how this may influence the info.
 Of course, I analysed the arguments themselves and found studies and data that supported them.
 I then argued against that either of them and made a judgement about which could be more valid.
 Essentially, you can be really outside of the box as long as you are criticising and analysing the source.
-But don't be all over the place have points, intro, conclusion, structure etc. But for first class honours you do need to be original.
+But don't be all over the place have points, intro, conclusion, structure extra.
+But for first class honours you do need to be original.

 -Following on from that PLAN!
 It goes without saying, but I'll say it again PLAN!.
 I wasted so much time and put things off all cos I didn't have a plan.
 Know where you're going with everything, make sure you're not repeating points because you find that the evidence you decided for one argument doesn't really prove anything different and acc ties in and fits in with you're previous argument more .

--For our second assignment , which I found really good but was surprisingly marked lower than expected (a low 2:1), we had to analyse three articles perspectives on well being.
+second assignment , which I found really good but was surprisingly marked lower than expected (a low 2:1), we had to analyse three articles perspectives on well being.
 Find three aspects that tie in together and then criticise them and show how they're not all really the same there are acc difference within the opinions themselves.
 I remember my teacher saying how there was so much thought point into a particular paragraph but then how my closing sentence was so clumsy- be firm and clear in your writing- succinct.
-Get to the crux of it but do not be vague of it.
-Be detailed but do not be long-winded.
+Get to the crux of it but do not be vague of it Be detailed but do not be long-winded.

--For our third assignment we had to do a project plan, this was planning our main project.
+third assignment we had to do a project plan, this was planning our main project.
 I got a 2:1 but I remember losing marks because I didn't add in all my sources and the exact ones in my bibliography for my plan.
 We had to choose how one social aspect religion, race, gender, class etc affected a particular area of economics, law, business, management.
 But you need to be specific it cannot be too broad,

--In my final assigment, I realise how much me not properly planning led to me getting quite a low grade I think I got around the 40's.
+final assigment, I realise how much me not properly planning led to me getting quite a low grade I think I got around the 40's.
 I struggled a lot because of how niche my topic was and my lack of sources made me struggle.
 This was during covid-19 and I really cba so i didn''t care.
 Stay motivated all throughout the year!
 I also, didn't debate my points very much because of how niche my topic was and my lack of research.
 Make sure your topic is specific but still has thorough and well-established information for you to report on.
 I was also penalised for having a journalistic writing style which was unsuitable a formal piece of writing such as this.
 Have a dispassionate 3rd person perspective writing style.
 I was significantly below the word count too as there wasn't much on my topic.
 Other people in my class were penalised for being over the maximum word count. remember for pretty much all assignments you can be 10% over or under the word count/time limit, Try and keep within reasonable parameters of that bracket.

 -Being the idiot I am I used Wikipedia even though I know you should never and I was penalised for this in my final project.
 Use the sources in Wikipedia if you need to.

--We also had to do an evaluation assignment, We had to evaluate our work and progress; I didn't score very highly on this and can't remember much.
+evaluation assignment, We had to evaluate our work and progress; I didn't score very highly on this and can't remember much.
 You need to be very critical of your work.
 I didn't go to the online seminars/lectures during covid-19 so didn't really understand the task at hand; so here's a really good tip-acc attend your seminars and lectures as you can enquire more into your tasks and also read the assessment criteria properly.
 I just rushed the assignments we had during lockdown lmao.

 -Read, read, and re-read your work before submitting.
 I cannot describe how even after editing my TSR comments, I still seem to find so many typos and grammatical errors; my work being the same I would only read maybe once or twice and a few days later still find grammatical errors in my submitted assignments that I had not checked properly for so please do not make these silly mistakes!